 CLV represents the total amount of money a shopper is expected to spend on your store’s products or services in their lifetime as your customer.

-Knowing CLV is crucial as it helps you decide about your investment for CPA and CRR optimization.
+Knowing CLV is crucial as it helps you decide your CPA and CRR optimization investment.

 CLV is calculated based on three values: